bicachu/PageRank/README.md

-Spark Scala - PageRank Implementation
+# Spark Scala - PageRank Implementation

 A Spark Scala implementation of the Page Rank algorithm on a simplified synthetic graph of nodes including dangling nodes where the synthetic graph consists of k linear chains, each with k vertices.
+The synthetic graph is created in the main scala program automatically before the PageRank algorithm starts based on the input k-parameter you can set/change.
+For example,for k-value of 3, the following graph would be created where nodes 3, 6, 9 would be dangling nodes or "pages" that have no outlink edges:

+1 --> 2 --> 3

+4 --> 5 --> 6

+7 --> 8 --> 9

 Installation
 ------------